 There’s this big smorgasbord of stuff: later on he talks about giants, and particularly one giant called Starkader, who appears in some of the sagas.
 So we’ve got, again, this link back to the Viking past, but in a very different form, which we wouldn’t recognise—and probably the people who originally were telling these stories wouldn’t recognise either.
 But it shows that people are interested in the Viking Age, even in the early modern period, and that interest just grows and grows and grows.

-The interest in the Vikings over time is a good moment to delve into your next book, Vikings and Gods in European Art by David Wilson.
+The interest in the Vikings over time is a good moment to delve into the next of the Viking books you’ve chosen, Vikings and Gods in European Art by David Wilson.

 This is actually a catalogue for a big art exhibition that took place a few years ago, but it’s a really useful book—I give it to students to read.
 He goes through artistic depictions of Vikings and pagan gods all the way from when they’re rediscovered—with people like Olaus Magnus—up to the end of the 20th century.
 In it, we see that it’s not just the reception of the Vikings and the Viking Age that changes, but it’s also, again, this idea that history is what we want to make of it.
 The reason that we are attracted to particular things changes, depending on our own preoccupations.

 For example, if we go back to the 17th century, we see Harald Klak, who is a Danish king in the early 9th century, being baptised by Louis the Pious.
 There’s also a picture of the Danes making peace with one of the Anglo-Saxon kings.
 But the pictures have absolutely no sense of historical reality as we think of it.
 We would not look at them and think of Vikings.
 They’re wearing almost contemporary costumes.
 That’s interesting for thinking about how history develops, because at this point, they had no archaeological evidence, nothing to back these things up.